caffeinewriter/secret-santa/README.md

 ##Contributing

 Visit our [issues page](https://github.com/caffeinewriter/secret-santa/issues) to see tasks to work on.
-Feel free to submit pull requests.
+Feel free to submit pull requests to the `dev` branch.
 If dependencies need updating, do not submit a pull request.
 Submit an issue, so compatibility can be checked before any changes are made.
 Please report any vulnerabilities.